 Eagle Point from the Skywalk at Grand Canyon West

-The Hualapai people consider Eagle Rock’s beautiful and aptly named formation sacred.
+A stone's throw away from the Grand Canyon Skywalk is Eagle Point, a sacred formation for the Hualapai.
 This rock, created by nature, not man, looks like an eagle with its wings spread.
-It can be viewed from the Glass Bridge Skywalk, a horseshoe-shaped walkway that extends almost 70 feet out into the Grand Canyon.
+It can be viewed from the Skywalk's glass bridge, a horseshoe-shaped walkway that extends almost 70 feet out over the Grand Canyon, or the adjacent overlook.

 Tour guide Cory Majenty says an elder told him that in the early days, his people lived at the bottom of the Grand Canyon, and an eagle flew down to warn the people of a great flood.
 As the eagle flew up, it stayed near the top of the canyon to watch over the people.
 Then it turned to stone.
 Today, see the mighty eagle in mid-flight with its wings spread out.

 Guano Point at Grand Canyon West

 Guano Point features panoramic views of the Grand Canyon and Colorado River.
 It is named after the Bat Cave Mine 2,500 feet below, across the canyon which was closed in 1960.
 You can still see remnants of the cable tramway.